blt-r/assembly-things/README.md

 # assembly-things
 A couple of small programs I wrote in x86_64 assembly for Linux

-- `hello_world.asm`: Prints `Hello, World!` to stdout
+- `hello-world.asm`: Prints `Hello, World!` to stdout
 - `fizzbuzz.asm`: A FizzBuzz program
 - `cat.asm`: Prints files.
 Can con***cat***inate multiple files.
 If there are no arguments, prints from stdin.
-- `is_even.asm`: Exit with 0 or 1 depending on the number provided being even or odd
+- `is-even.asm`: Exit with 0 or 1 depending on the number provided being even or odd

 Build:
 ```shell